-Encore Hospitality is a private real estate acquisition, development, and asset management company based in Dallas, Texas, focusing on the upper mid-priced, branded select-service and full-service hotel sector.
+Encore Enterprises is a private real estate acquisition, development, and asset management company based in Dallas, Texas, focusing on the upper mid-priced, branded select-service and full-service hotel sector.
 Founded in 1999, Encore at one time had as many as forty-one hotel assets, through the acquisition of Pineapple Management Services, Inc. and Sterling Resorts.
 Encore’s current portfolio consists of four owned and managed select-service hotels.

-In early 2005, Encore Hospitality was flying high.
+In early 2005, Encore Enterprises was flying high.
 With the acquisition of two hotel management companies, Encore’s portfolio peaked at forty-one hotels across 13 states.
 But on August 29, 2005, everything changed, when Hurricane Katrina tore through the Mississippi Gulf Coast.
 Although Encore’s Biloxi corporate offices occupied a second floor office space, a thirty-foot storm surge brought saltwater into their IT room and reduced much of their offices to rubble.
 Adding to an already tragic situation, a new office building they were moving to was also severely damaged.

 Fortunately, the Encore team had the forethought to develop a disaster plan.
 Within 3-5 days after the storm had calmed, they had set-up temporary offices in a nearby hotel meeting room, and began working in shifts to begin recovery.
 At that time, Encore was operating with all of its hotel accounting outsourced to a team offshore; however, they were still required to have an IT infrastructure on-site.
 Once backup tapes stateside had been restored, the offshore accounting staff was able to resume the accounting process for all of Encore’s hotels, although a few days of data were lost during the recovery and restoration process.